 WATTS HOT WATER RECIRCULATING PUMP 500899

-This hot water recirculating pump is an improvement over the Watts 500800.
+This Watts hot water recirculating pump is an improvement over the Watts 500800.
 And it saves a whopping 18000 gallons of water every year on a yearly basis.
-Its installation is easy, effortless, takes no time and can be done in under 60 minutes without the need for going to a special school for hot water recirculation pumps installation.
+Its installation is easy, effortless, takes no time and can be done in under 60 minutes without the need for going to a special school for hot water recirculating pumps installation.
 It is considerably and relatively cheaper than most other pumps and is pre-fitted with a timer.
 So whether you are home, asleep, at work or on vacation, your pump can be very easily controlled to save energy, power or gas and by implication, money, costs and resources.
 Adapters may be used on the water heater to aid easy installation.

 - It features full thermal protection of the pump, its internal circuitry, all accessories and every other connected appliances.